sdorof1/java-persistence-frameworks-comparison/README.md

 ## Conclusions/Notes

-I was able to implement all of the scenarios with all of the tested frameworks - with only difference in how comfortable or inconvenient it was.
 Please note that following remarks are very subjective and does not have to necessarily apply to you.

 #### What would I choose